kungfauxhustle/OpulentSuit/README.md

 1.1.5
  - Cleaned out extraneous code in JSON files.
 It should no longer spam the debug window with missing file warnings.
+ - Deleted preview image.
+Swapped to Imgur to host markdown images.
  - Various README formatting.
  - Known Issues updated.
 ```